scotteg/RxSwiftUI_Counter/README.md

 The app features a counter that starts at `0` and increments every second while running.
 You can start/stop the counter, and reset it to `0` when it's not running.

+Additionally, a **ParentView** is included to show how the subscription is canceled when the `ContentView` is dismissed.

 ---

 ### Project Structure